riastrad/cyberbspace/pages/freelance.md

 My frontend experience is less prominent but still worth mentioning.
 I have [strong opinions](/notes/2024/rules-for-this-website/) on keeping static websites performant.
 I have been proud of contributions made to various web apps and libraries over the years (e.g. [Static Images API Playground](https://docs.mapbox.com/playground/static/) & [@mapbox/quilt](https://github.com/mapbox/quilt)).

 Finally, I miss working with maps.
-I will jump at any opportunities to take on map work.
+I am very likely to jump at any opportunities that include working with maps.

 ## Writing

 Regardless of my availability, I am always interested in writing projects.
-More specifically, I strongly encourage you to reach out if you'd like to commission any of the following:
+More specifically, I strongly encourage you to reach out if you'd like to work with me on any of the following:
 - Essays ([examples](/writing))
 - Book Reviews ([examples](/shelf))
 - Travel Writing ([examples](/tags/travel))